oracle-livelabs/sprints/java/sprint-tzupdater/sprint-tzupdater.md

-# Update the timezone data in Java
+# Update the timezone data in the JDK
 Duration: 2 minutes

-This sprint provides step-by-step instructions on how to update the timezone data in your Java installations.
-Java uses [timezone data provided by the IANA](https://www.iana.org/time-zones).
+This sprint provides step-by-step instructions on how to update the timezone data in your JDK installations.
+The JDK uses [timezone data provided by the IANA](https://www.iana.org/time-zones).
 The IANA's update schedule and Java's update schedule are out of sync, so downloading the latest version of Java does not ensure that you have the latest IANA timezone data.

 **NOTE:** Currently, the `-XshowSettings:all` option does not display the tzdata version.
 This will be fixed in an upcoming release.
 See [JDK-8305950](https://bugs.openjdk.org/browse/JDK-8305950) for details.